-23 Franz L. Neumann, 'The Decay of German Democracy', in William E. Scheuerman (ed), The Rule of Law under Siege: Selected Essays of Franz L. Neumann and Otto Kirchheimer (University of California Press, [1933] 1996), 29-43.
+Franz L. Neumann, "The Decay of German Democracy", in William E. Scheuerman (ed), The Rule of Law Under Siege: Selected Essays of Franz L. Neumann and Otto Kirchheimer, (University of California Press, [1933] 1996), 29-43.

-Weimar Germany might therefore be seen as a paradigmatic case of weak public law-based statehood in Europe.
-24
+context than elsewhere, this picture was reproduced in many other European settings from Austria and Hungary to Spain and Poland.
+Rather than indicating a Sonderweg, the development path of Weimar Germany might, therefore, be seen as a paradigmatic case of weak public law based statehood in Europe.

-It follows from the above that the claim inherent to the concept of sovereignty concerning the domestic supremacy of the state was factually never realized in most European settings.
-The public law-based claim to formal supremacy and substantial control was always unfolded in a sea of private power which the state struggled to control.
-Certain variations can of course be detected: in general, the United Kingdom, the Netherlands and the Scandinavian countries, that is, those states in which the Reformation manifested itself most clearly, were also those in which the establishment of generalized and abstract public law-based regimes capable of factually structuring social exchanges in a manner which enjoyed a high level of consistency throughout their jurisdictions gained the strongest hand.
-As indicated, even the French state, often considered the strong state par excellence, struggled to obtain a level of institutional stability and autonomy comparable to the northwestern European states.
-This indicates that the politics/religion cleavage which emerged in the wake of the Investiture Conflict, as opposed to the politics/economy cleavage, was the defining cleavage in relation to the emergence of modern statehood in Europe.
-After Marx, and in particular retrospectively during the twentieth century, 'political economy' came to be considered the central field in which modern state and society relations were established.
-But, especially in the Catholicdominated parts of Europe, the nineteenth century was primarily dominated by a politics/religion nexus due to states' sustained but only slowly successful attempts to expel the Church from the public domain.
-The French debate leading up to the separation of Church and state in 1905 and the establishment of state secularism as the official state doctrine is a case in point.
-Moreover, the status of the Papal State and, more generally, the Church was a central conflictual element in the Italian Risorgimento, again making the expulsion of the competing authority of the Church a central, if not the central, focal point of state-building efforts.
+It follows form the above that the claim inherent to the concept of sovereignty concerning the domestic supremacy of the state was factually never realized in most European settings.
+The public law based claim to formal supremacy and substantial control was always unfolded in a sea of private power which the state struggled to control.
+Certain variations can of course be detected: In general the United Kingdom, the Netherlands and the Scandinavian countries, i.e., those states where the Reformation manifested itself most clearly, were also those where the establishment of generalized and abstract "public law"based regimes capable of factually structuring social exchanges in a manner which enjoyed a high level of consistency throughout their jurisdictions gained the strongest hand.
+As indicated, even the French state, often considered the strong state par excellence, struggled to obtain a level of institutional stability and autonomy comparable to the north-western European states.
+This indicates that the politics/religion cleavage which emerged in the wake of the Investiture Conflict, rather than the politics/economy cleavage, was the defining cleavage in relation to the emergence of modern statehood in Europe.
+Since Marx and especially retrospectively during the twentieth century, "political economy" came to be considered the central field in which modern state and society relations were established.
+But, especially in the Catholic dominated parts of Europe, the nineteenth century was primarily dominated by a politics/religion nexus due to the sustained and only slowly materialized attempts of states to expel the Church from the public domain.
+The French debate leading up the separation of State and Church in 1905 and the establishment of state secularism as the official state doctrine is a case point.
+Moreover, the status of the Papal State and, more generally, the Church was a central conflictual element in the Italian Risorgimento, again making the expulsion of the competing authority of the Church a central, if not the central, focal-point of state-building efforts.

-IV.
-THE CLAIM OF EMPIRE
+4. THE CLAIM OF EMPIRE